UnCoqui/TA100-GitFlowWebsite/Git_Exercise.md

 # GIT Project Workflow Exercise
+#What is Git?
+Git is the most commonly used version control system.
+Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
+Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.

+So regardless of whether you write code that only you will see, or work as part of a team, Git will be useful for you.

+Git is software that runs locally.
+Your files and their history are stored on your computer.
+You can also use online hosts (such as GitHub or Bitbucket) to store a copy of the files and their revision history.
+Having a centrally located place where you can upload your changes and download changes from others, enable you to collaborate more easily with other developers.
+Git can automatically merge the changes, so two people can even work on different parts of the same file and later merge those changes without losing each other’s work!

 ## Set up a practice repository in NFAR:

-Repository will be a simple web page that everyone contributes to.
+This repository will be a simple web page that everyone contributes to.
 Contribution will be limited to adding info to the website.
 Please note that letters in <italics> are examples and % is the Terminal prompt.